The Warp and Woof of a Geomagnetic Storm

 Spann said that Polar has about 2-1/2 years of useful life remaining.
 While the instruments continue to work well, the spacecraft is limited by its remaining supply of attitude control propellant needed to reorient it to keep sensitive instruments in the shade.

 The images at top are from a longer sequence taken by the Ultraviolet Imager aboard the Polar spacecraft.
 In this plot, the Earth is divided into half-hour segments, rather than longitude, and awlays centered on noon regardless of the Earth's position.
 The total energy for each half-hour slice was assigned a color and plotted on a vertical strip.
 Then strips are added as the pulse moves by and the magnetosphere reacts, creating a moving display of the energy pumped into the aurora during an event.
 This display technique was developed by Keith Brittnacher of the University of Alabama in Huntsville.
 The top picture, showing the Oct.
-23, 1997, event image links to a.
-The bottom picture, showing the Sept.
-24, 1998, event links to a
+23, 1997, event image links to a

 Fall AGU Meeting, San Francisco, California, December 12-17, 1999